mieweb/datavis-glide/doc/data_source.rst

 The type information for each field indicates the following:

 * The type (e.g. number, string, date).
+This affects how filtering and sorting works, e.g. dates can be sorted chronologically instead of alphabetically.

 * The format (e.g. "MM-DD-YYYY") — used for dates, times, and datetimes.
+This is needed to prevent misinterpretation of ambiguous dates like "01/02/03."

 .. table:: Available types